a-flyleaf/toyshelf/_art/2016-06-06-happy-lizard.md

 site: deviantart
 css: "#art img{border:0;}"

-caption: Headshot of Zero with a big ol' smile.
+caption: Bust of Zero with a big ol' smile.
 ---
 Originally posted [on deviantArt](https://www.deviantart.com/a-flyleaf/art/happy-lizard-601502099).
 I can't find the original file with the outline so it got redone manually.